Computational-Platform-IbM/IbM/Documents/timestepping.md

 After calculating the new bulk concentrations, the relative difference between this and the previous bulk concentrations is checked.
 If the relative difference is larger than a certain threshold (`constants.dynamicDT.maxRelDiffBulkConc`), the dT_bac is reduced.
 This is repeated untill either the minimum dT_bac is reached or the relative concentration change is within the tolerance.
+Also, the dT_bac is reduced if in the bacterial division multiple division rounds are required before all bacteria are below the division threshold.

 ### Increase dT for bacterial activity
 Similar to the dT, the dT_bac can be increased in smooth regions.
 This is determined in a similar fashion as with the dT increase.